 Before packing for camp, review the packing list that has been provided.
 Remember that residence does provide bedding and a pillow but NOT a washcloth and towel.
-Helpful tip: You may also wish to mark your child’s items with his or her name in case they get misplaced.
+Helpful tip: Packing a water bottle, backpack and running shoes are essentials for the trip.

 We strongly recommend schools choose cancellation insurance for the benefit and peace of mind of parents, teachers and schools.
 Purchasing cancellation insurance ensures that parents are reimbursed their full, unused trip fees, which have been paid to Brock University, if their child becomes sick or is unable to attend the trip for any reason.
 Unfortunately, refunds will not be issued past May 1 if cancellation insurance is not purchased.